 What is sepsis?

-- You have severe injuries, such as large burns.
+- Severe injuries, such as large burns

 What are the signs and symptoms of sepsis?

-- Fast or irregular heart rate
+- Fast or irregular heartbeat

 - Urinating very little or not at all